Birmingham city leaders work to put brakes on exhibition driving

 BIRMINGHAM, Ala.
-(WIAT) — From drag racing to donuts and now a deadly shooting – Birmingham Police said so-called exhibition driving led to a shooting that left one woman dead and four others hurt.
+(WIAT) — From drag racing to donuts, and now a deadly shooting, Birmingham Police said exhibition driving is what led to an incident that left one woman dead and four others hurt.

-Prosecutors have charged Ronald White, 23, with the weekend murder of Ja’Kia Winston, 19.
+Prosecutors have charged Ronald White, 23, with the weekend murder of 19-year-old Ja’Kia Winston.

-Winston was killed early Sunday morning in a parking lot on 2nd Ave.
-N. After an investigation, police said several people were in that lot performing what’s called exhibition driving.
+Winston was killed early Sunday morning in a parking lot on 2nd Avenue North.
+After an investigation, police said several people were in that lot performing “exhibition driving.”
 They say two cars collided, then shots rang out.
 Two other women and two men were also hurt.

 Now, the city is calling on state lawmakers to create tougher laws to end exhibition driving.
-Right now they say maximum penalty is a ticket for reckless driving.
+Right now, the maximum penalty is a ticket for reckless driving.

 O’Quinn oversees District 5.
 He calls this weekend’s violence both tragic and unfortunate.